jvasilakes/mito/README.md

  1. Download the new firmware UF2 file onto your computer (e.g., `mito_v0.0.1.uf2`).
  2. Plug your Mito into your computer using the USB-C port while holding down the tare button.
 Release the button once you see the red light.
 You've now entered maintenance mode selection.
  3. Use single presses of the tare button to cycle through the maintenance modes until you see a blue light, which indicates firmware update mode.
 Double click the tare button to select it.
  4. The Mito should turn off and after a few moments a USB device called XIAO-SENSE should pop up on your computer.
 Simply drag and drop the new UF2 file onto the root folder of this device.
-Once the copy is complete, the Mito should reset, and you're done!
+Once the copy is complete, the Mito should reset.
+ 5. Unplug the USB cable and start training!

 ### Changing the default device mode

-The Mito is compatible with both the Tindeq and Frez apps for visualizing and tracking your training sessions.
-By default the Mito is in Tindeq mode, meaning that it pretends to be a Tindeq device.
-This mode currently provides the most stable and fast bluetooth connection to the Tindeq app, and the Frez app is compatible with the Tindeq as well, although it is a bit slow.
+The Mito is compatible with the Frez app for visualizing and tracking your training sessions.
+By default the Mito is in Tindeq mode (yellow light), meaning that it pretends to be a Tindeq device.
+This mode currently provides the most stable and fastest bluetooth connection to the Frez app.
+The Tindeq app is currently not supported, and your experience may vary.

 If for whatever reason you want your Mito to pretend to be a WH-06 (the original device around which Frez was built), follow these steps: